 Purchase the right shoes

 First things first – always make sure you are purchasing the right type of shoes, depending on the path or gait that you are running in.
 It’s always best to ask recommendations from experts on what kind of shoes best fits you and the purpose you run for.

 In general shoes like Nike air Max are considered good trainers for running.
 They have a good shape in the shoe sole with a good amount of padding or cushioning that keeps your feet light and comfortable and in a good form, throughout the running session.

 And remember that the average life of any running shoes is 350-500 miles.
-In case you’re taller, heavier or use rough path or gait to run, then you may require investing in new shoes sooner.
+In case you’re taller, heavier or use rough path or gait to run, then you may require to invest in new shoes sooner.
 Some extremely light-weighted shoes can deteriorate the material quality quickly too.
 Sometimes just after running 100 miles, light-weighted shoes can reduce some of its shock absorption.

 Keep your feet dry

-Some runners tend to suffer from sweaty and wet feet that cause fungal problems and other running complications gradually.
+Some runners tend to suffer from sweaty and wet feet that causes fungal problems and other running complications gradually.
 Keeping the feet dry is essential to keep your feet away from these problems, but it’s not always easy.
 There are around 125,000 sweat glands in our feet.
 This can produce 4 ounces of moisture per day.

-To get around this problem, you can opt for breathable, light weight, moisture-wicking socks and never wear any damp socks.
+To get around this problem, you can opt for breathable, lightweight, moisture-wicking socks and never wear any damp socks.
 Besides, try to invest in a pair of water-resistant trail-running shoes and make sure that any shoe you wear is dry before you put them on.